 It's now even more user-friendly and you can do a lot of great stuff such as requesting reviews from your customers in bulk or check out historical sales data of any product.

 A significant advantage of Jungle Scout's Extension is that it has a direct Amazon connection.
-With just one click, you can get all sales-relevant data you need.
+With just one click, you can get all the sales-relevant data you need.

-The tool shows you the average price, sales estimates, competition data, profit forecasts and lots more (below is a list with all data).
+The tool shows you the average price, sales estimates, competition data, profit forecasts, and lots more (below is a list with all data).

 Since the latest update, you can also check out the Google Trends charts.